LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

   - Supports selected ioctls on each device file.
   - Supports selected platforms.

 The TL;DR of it is that gVisor intercepts `ioctl` syscalls bound for the GPUs and performs a series of memory translations from the container's memory space to the kernel memory space due to the presence of file descriptors and pointers used in the struct passed to `ioctl`.
 Consequently, it needs explicit understanding of the NVIDIA driver ABI; simply copying the struct is not sufficient.
-The NVIDIA ABI is not stable across versions, which means that gVisor must updated with new struct definitions every time a new driver is released.
+The NVIDIA ABI is not stable across versions, which means that gVisor must be updated with new struct definitions every time a new driver is released.
 This is a serious flaw, as it means support for newer generations of hardware is going to be gated behind gVisor's development team deciding when and where they want to support things.
 That is systemically dangerous as it hamstrings you behind whatever business decisions gVisor (and by extension Google itself) makes.
 Kata's approach of using the KMDs published by NVIDIA directly will never have this problem because NVIDIA will never release hardware without the appropriate drivers.

 ## NVLink Isolation